rom98759/So_long/Readme.md

-# So_long
+# so_long

-So_long is a 2D game developed as part of the École 42 curriculum.
+so_long is a 2D game developed as part of the École 42 curriculum.
 The project aims to introduce students to basic game development concepts using the MiniLibX (MLX42) library from Codam.

 ## Project Overview
 The goal of the game is to guide the player through a map, collect all the collectible items (`C`), and reach the exit (`E`).
 The project has two modes: